Invisible Life: Plot

-During Christmas shopping for Kyle and his family, he runs into an old flame, Kelvin.
+During Christmas shopping for Kyle and his family, he runs into Kelvin.
 Kelvin is not only married but is a football coach in another city.
-The wife being oblivious to how they know each other suggests that they should get together sometime.
+The wife, oblivious to how they know each other, suggests they should get together sometime.
 Raymond also makes a visit back to his hometown.
 His family who is aware of his sexuality (except his little brother Kirby) welcomes him.
 His mother does; his father is not as welcoming to have a gay son and distances himself.
 He also hears that his hth (hometown honey) Sela is getting married.
 He soon meets up with her and has dinner.
 They exchange stories and they have reminiscent sex and express that their love hasn't changed and part ways.
 Back in New York, Quinn and Raymond begin to have more public activities as they feel more comfortable, and in secret Raymond is falling for him.
 Raymond questions Kyle about Basil with no avail. he soon runs into Basil and they talk.
 Although very handsome in every way.
 He is found to be very homophobic and in his right mind considers himself straight.
 He also admits that the way Raymond presents himself (non gay looking) makes him attractive, along with his looks.
 He also tells Raymond that only Kyle should tell him why they were meeting.

 The Kelvin family agree to a dinner with Raymond and bring a guest, Miss Nicole Springer, a broadway singer in the making.
 Raymond finds himself very attracted to her.
 To even the extent of Quinn and him hanging out less.
 After a passionate night, Nicole and he make love.
 Raymond feels that he is only in love with a man's body not the man itself and that he can kill his gay behavior.

 At one point in the story, Kelvin and Raymond are alone.
 He insists that he marry Nicole so they can pursue a relationship, Raymond is appalled and storms off.
 Also, he gets in argument with his father on his sexuality and how he should be with Nicole.

 Soon it's revealed that Kelvin's wife is sick and has AIDS.
 Raymond is contemplating telling Nicole that he is abstaining from men and that they should get married.
 Nicole asks if Kelvin was a DL male to which Raymond refuses to answer and then comes clean to which scares Nicole off (thinking she might share kelvin's wife candace's fate).
 It is also revealed that Kelvin has run way and can't be contacted.